What are CRE?

-- Use of medical devices inside the body (like urinary catheters)
+- Use of medical devices inside the body such as urinary catheters

-Other factors may raise the risk of death from a CRE infection.
+Other factors may raise the risk for death from a CRE infection.
 These include other serious illnesses.

 What are the symptoms of CRE infection?

 Symptoms of a CRE infection vary.
 They may differ with the type of the bacteria involved and the part of the body infected.

 One example is Klebsiella pneumoniae.
 It is a type of bacteria that is often resistant to carbapenems.
-Infection with these bacteria might lead to symptoms like:
+Infection with these bacteria might lead to symptoms such as: